chaseedge/udacity-game-gold-fish/README.md

       If this causes a game to end, a corresponding message will be returned.
       Raises a NotFoundException if invalid urlsafe_game_key or if given player is not found in game.
+      Raises a BadRequestException if guess is not a valid card value.

  - **get_game_history**
     - Path: 'game/{urlsafe_game_key}/{username}/history'